Jaminafa/alx-system-engineering-devops/0x03-shell_variables_expansions/README.md

 Script 7-create_global_variable creates the global variable BEST="School".
 Script 8-true_knowledge adds 128 to the value of TRUEKNOWLEDGE global variable.
-Script 9-divide_and_rule prints the result of POWER divided by DIVIDE environental variables
+Script 9-divide_and_rule prints the result of POWER divided by DIVIDE environental variables Script 10-love_exponent_breath displays the result of BREATH to the power of LOVE.